partiql/partiql-lang-kotlin/docs/tutorial/tutorial.md

 ```

 Notice that there is a `'Susan Smith'` tuple in the result, despite the
-fact that Susan had no project.
+fact that Susan has no project.
 Susan's `projectName` is `null`.
-This result is achieved by combining employees and projects using the
+We can obtain this result by combining employees and projects using the
 `LEFT JOIN` operator, as follows:

 ```{.sql include=tutorial/code/q3.sql}